samsquire/ideas5/README.md

 My A* algorithm for generating code from placements.

-# 168. REPL+CRUD - Turing machines are not where we specify things, queries are, REPL to query
+# 168. REPL+CRUD - Turing machines are not where we should specify things, where queries talk, REPL to query

-Turing machines REALLY are the wrong place for specifying things because they are so rigid, specific and hard to optimise.
+Turing machines REALLY are the wrong place for specifying things because they are so rigid, specific and hard to change.

 Queries are different to Turing logic.